arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-31-my-feedback-about-example-mapping.md

 Example mapping is a workshop that gathers tech and non-tech people to ensure everyone has the same understanding of the domain problem.
 It also helps clarify the acceptance criteria for a given story.
 Because it’s always better to understand what is expected and raise all bottlenecks before developing a story.

 Disclaimer!
 I won’t explain how to run such a workshop, you can easily find a bunch of articles on the web.
+You can also have a look at [these slides](/example-mapping.html), they come from one of my talks about example mapping if you’re not familiar with it.
 In this blog article, I want to share with you my experience on Example Mapping and how it helps me to prepare and organize the team’s work.

 ## Who will attend the workshop?